discoverygarden/islandora_spreadsheet_ingest/README.md

 ## Usage

+Migrate templates can be uploaded at `admin/structure/migrate_templates`.
+Migrate source CSVs can be uploaded and associated with templates at `admin/structure/islandora_spreadsheet_ingest`.

-An example migration that can be used as a starting point is provided.
+An example migration that can be used as a starting point is part of this module's config.

 Use short migraiton names as generated names over 63 bytes will be truncated.
 A tag `isimd` is added to all derived migrations so they can be operated on with a single command.

 Automatic scheduling of ingests is recommended:
 `sudo -u www-data drush migrate:batch-import -u 1 -v --uri=http://localhost --execute-dependencies --tag=isimd`

 A helper command for generating CSV headers and partial migration yaml for a given bundle is provided.
 `islandora_spreadsheet_ingest:generate-bundle-info`